greenelab/manubot-gpt-manuscript/manuscript.md

 Our proof-of-concept implementation generates only one completion (parameter `best_of=1`) to avoid potentially high costs for the user.
 Additionally, our workflow allows to process either the entire manuscript or individual sections.
 This allows to control costs more effectively while focusing on a single piece of text in which the user can run the tool several times and pick the prefered revised text.

+### Installation and use

+We have contributed our workflow ([https://github.com/manubot/rootstock/pull/484](https://github.com/manubot/rootstock/pull/484)) to the standard Manubot template manuscript, which is called rootstock and available at [https://github.com/manubot/rootstock](https://github.com/manubot/rootstock).
+Users who wish to use the workflow before it is fully integrated into rootstock can copy the files from the linked pull request in the GitHub repository of their manuscript.
+After that, the workflow (named `ai-revision`) will be available in the Actions tab of the repository.

 ## Observations of AI-based revisions {#sec:results}